gramineproject/gsc/Documentation/index.rst

 .. describe:: Distro

    Defines Linux distribution to be used to build Gramine in.
 This distro should match the distro of the supplied Docker image; otherwise the results may be unpredictable.
-Currently supported distros are Ubuntu 22.04, Debian 12, CentOS Stream 9, Red Hat Universal Base Image (UBI) 9, Red Hat Universal Base Image (UBI) 9 minimal and SUSE Linux Enterprise Server 15.
+Currently supported distros are Ubuntu 22.04, Ubuntu 24.04, Debian 12, CentOS Stream 9, Red Hat Universal Base Image (UBI) 9, Red Hat Universal Base Image (UBI) 9 minimal, and SUSE Linux Enterprise Server 15.

    Default value is ``auto`` which means GSC automatically detects the distro of the supplied Docker image.
 Users also have the option to provide one of